lolney/tile-generator/README.md

 PGPORT=5432
 ```

-With postgres installed, access the command line with `sudo -u postgres psql postgres` and enter the following:
+Run the following scripts to setup and seed the database:

 ```
-CREATE DATABASE tilegenerator;
-CREATE EXTENSION postgis;
+npm run db:create
+npm run db:seed
 ```

+### More information on the data sources

-### Downloading and adding data sources
+#### Downloading and adding data sources

 Download the Koppen data from https://geoafrikana.com/resources/, then: